 What is Preparedness?

 Preparedness is a state of readiness to respond to a disaster, crisis, or any other type of emergency incident.
 It includes planning and education.
 PLU conducts training for its responders and exercises its response plans and training through drills and other types of exercises.
-Please refer to the calendar on this website for upcoming opportunities.

 Get a Kit.

 There are three simple steps that students should take to prepare for an emergency when living on campus or in off-campus housing: